AnonymousPaperYY/code_completion_anonymous/README.md

 # Code completopm

 ## Descriptions for the repo
+This is a repo holding codes for the paper: Code Completion with Neural Attention and Pointer Networks

 ### code
 * attention.py: standard attention model for predicting terminals
 * attention_N.py: standard attention model for predicting non-terminals